-A petition requesting a change of status or an extension of stay must be filed with:
+For a petition requesting a change of status or an extension of stay, the petitioner must include with the petition evidence of the beneficiary's maintenance of status, such as:

-- 1. A copy of the beneficiary's Form I-94, Nonimmigrant Arrival/Departure Record, passport, travel document, or Form I-797: - 2.
+- 1. A copy of the beneficiary's Form I-94, Nonimmigrant Arrival/Departure Record, passport, travel document, or Form I-797; - 2.
 Evidence showing that the beneficiary qualifies for the specific classification sought; - 3.
-A copy of the beneficiary's last two pay stubs and most recent W-2, if applicable; and - 4.
+A copy of the beneficiary's last two pay stubs, most recent W-2, or Internal Revenue Service (IRS) transcripts of the beneficiary's most recent federal individual income tax return; and - 4.
 Evidence the beneficiary continues to meet the licensing requirements for the profession or occupation, if applicable.